MicrosoftDocs/playfab-docs/playfab-docs/sdks/c/index.md

 ## Platforms supported by this SDK

-This SDK is appropriate for x64 Win32 games and game servers, Switch games, PlayStation games and games utilizing the GDK on Windows and Xbox.
+This SDK is appropriate for x64 Win32 games and game servers, Nintendo Switch games, Sony PlayStation games, iOS games, Android games, macOS games, Linux games, and games utilizing the GDK on Windows and Xbox.

 ## When not to use this SDK

-There are two scenarios where this SDK is not appropriate:
+There are scenarios where this SDK is not appropriate:

 - If your game utilizes a game engine for which there's already an engine-specific PlayFab SDK, that SDK is a better fit: [Unreal Engine](../unreal/index.md), [Unity3D](../unity3d/index.md).
-- At this time, we don't have versions of this SDK available for platforms beyond Windows, Switch, PlayStation, and GDK.
-While expanded platform support is coming soon, if your game is already targeting unsupported platforms and you prefer to use a single SDK, you should continue to use the [Legacy C++ SDK](../playfab-cpp/index.md).

 ## Add this SDK to your project